BoyLeibniz/HexSpiel/README.md

 Required behaviour:

+- Add support for saving/loading alpha values as part of MapData
 - The Alpha value served by the slider should update tile visual transparency on being accepted via the Apply button
 - Transparency should affect only the hex tile base (not outlines, selection glow, or label visibility)
 - Hover and selection logic must be updated to accommodate transparent tiles without rendering artifacts or loss of visibility